wjb19/arxiv_mining/README.md

 With a few tweaks, you could use the code of this repos to create a browser for the data: https://github.com/wjb19/basic_fig_search.
 Last but not least, a selection of the output images is available in the file arXiv_pdf_0001_001_text_out.tar.gz and the text extraction results are available in arXiv_pdf_0001_001_text_out.tar.gz.
 The entire dataset is too large for github, though rather small relatively; ~2500 figures modeled as simple scatter plots was extracted from ~ 1700 documents ie., in arxiv there approximately 1M such datasets available, given the time and computation.
 This set was produced in less than a day using single core / serial requests to the API.

 So that you're not obliged to download the whole repos, I've placed a few preview images in src too.
 Note the simple-scatter-plot method doesn't try to filter non-data points as of yet, and scaling information will have some false positives / poor results in the presence of non-linear/log scales.
+You can check out the plot2txt project here : http://www.plot2txt.com/ and for the time being, test drive the API here : https://plot2txt-staging.us-east-1.elasticbeanstalk.com

 WJB 01/18